6 Charitable Giving Strategies to Ease Your Tax Burden

 Donor-advised funds are charitable pools of money administered by financial institutions.
 They operate similarly to private foundations but with a much lower minimum asset size and far less administrative work, making them accessible to more people.

 The mechanics are simple.
-You establish a fund under your name (for example, the Smith Family Foundation, etc.), make a donation, and claim the tax deduction that same year.
+You establish a fund under your name (e.g., The Smith Family Foundation), donate, and claim the tax deduction that same year.
 Then, the fund administrator invests the funds (so they can grow) and makes charitable grants to organizations you choose on your preferred timeline.
+The ease of this vehicle makes it a no-brainer for most charitably inclined families, but here are a couple of other reasons why we recommend it.

 • All charitable foundations and trusts must distribute 5% to charity every year.
 If you set up a private vehicle, you are responsible for ensuring that happens.
 Since donor-advised funds pool money from multiple donors and are managed by a financial institution, you don’t have to worry about that.